Raga sewing project - North Pentecost Island, Vanuatu

 This is not an easy environment in which to work.
 The weather is frequently adverse, supplies are poor and frequently get "lost" and there is little manpower to help.
 As an example... it look countless hours, more than 40 phone calls and emails to Vanuatu to arrange delivery of a generator, wiring, timber and other building materials by boat to Pentecost before one trip.
 Many did not arrive or were delivered elsewhere...

 Communication is a big issue – with both cultural and telco contributions.

 Meeting targets and marketing strategies to get new customers are slow to be adopted

-Should it include local artisans?
+Should a new centre include local artisans?
 How will they pay for useage?

 How to develop design skills amongst staff?

 When to phase in more industrial machines?.